 Events & Festivals

-Peak climbing in Nepal is an adventure sport into the mountains expedition of high Himalayas above six thousands meters..
+Peak climbing in Nepal is an adventure sport in to the mountains expedition of high Himalayas above six thousand meters.

 Trekking is an outdoor recreational activity of hiking or walking for more than a day.